neemzy/quordl/README.md

 $ npm install
 ```

-For now, answers have to be manually set in `src/index.js` (make sure they are five letters long), and there is no support for a dictionary of allowed words.
+For now, the app uses a fixed (French) dictionary of words, and it doesn't discriminate guesses outside of this dictionary.

 ## Usage